FNNDSC/pl-cni_challenge/Readme.md

 ### CNI Challenge 2019 Submission Template

-1. Create a form in the UI with the following fields.
+Create a form in the UI with the following fields:
 a.
 Author Names
 b.
 Team name (optional)
 c.
 Affiliations